 Alright, it’s time to shake off the doom and gloom of what happens if you plant seeds too late in the fall.
 You can use winter sowing to still get some seeds in the ground this year, but you will have to wait until the following spring to see any growth.

 Winter sowing means sowing seeds outdoors that need a period of cold to germinate, typically in January or February.
 The seeds lay dormant in the soil, then sprout when the temperatures and day length increase.
 Plants such as broccoli, peas, rudbeckia, and foxglove can be winter sown.

 Most gardeners winter sow their seeds under some protection, such as an old milk jug or in a cold frame.
-This way, the seeds don’t get as saturated as seeds exposed to all the winter rainfall, and they won’t wash away, either.
-The jug or cold frame also acts as a mini-greenhouse to warm the soil a bit faster in the spring, helping with germination rates.
+This way, the seeds don’t get as saturated as those exposed to all the winter rainfall, and they won’t wash away.
+The jug or cold frame also acts as a mini-greenhouse to warm the soil faster in the spring, helping with germination rates.

 Flowers, in particular, respond well to winter sowing.
 With this method, you can get a head start on having blooms in your home garden.
 To see first-hand how it’s done, Tonya of FreshCutKY has a very helpful video explaining her winter sowing method.
 Check it out here to follow along: